 Defining the power a CRB needs to be effective largely comes down to the purpose it will serve.
 In Seattle, a formerly “toothless” Office of Professional Accountability (OPA) was emboldened by measures that forced the chief to respond to their recommendations in writing.
 On the inverse, police in Newark sued (and ultimately succeeded) to remove DOJ-instilled subpoena power from the city’s CRB, claiming the move was too broad-reaching and in violation of New Jersey’s constitution and state law.
 Depending on who you ask, the move either righted an imbalance of power in the city or “crippled” a needed layer of oversight.

-Of these two recent events, the latter may speak to a pending battleground for future investigative oversight associations: subpoena power.
+A subpoena power is valuable to civilian review boards, but may violate state law.
+Click To Tweet Of these two recent events, the latter may speak to a pending battleground for future investigative oversight associations: subpoena power.
 Though not every CRB needs the ability to terminate police chiefs or mete out punishment to officers — two increasingly common features among newer oversight boards — the ability to compel evidence and testimony is a powerful one for any fact-finding association.
 As NACOLE notes, this power goes beyond compelling officers under investigation to give testimony.
 Using subpoena powers, an organization may be better able to carry out a side investigation of an internal affairs case or force third-party actors (e.g., a store with a CCTV feed) to provide critical evidence.

 Though more civilian boards are being outfitted with subpoena or similar investigative powers, the Newark situation alone shows obtaining and keeping them can be expensive and time consuming.
 While certain cities and states have retained the ability, or restructured to obtain it, cities like New Haven have struggled to follow suit.
 State law may outright prohibit civilian review bodies from having the power or limit when and how officers and their departments can be subpoenaed.